Aranjanam

-Aranjanam / Araijan Kodi (Malayalam: അരഞ്ഞാണം Tamil:அரைஞான் கயிறு) is a thin waist ornament often worn by infants and children in southern Asia, particularly in southern India, although many adults also choose to wear it.
+Aranjanam or Araijan Kodi or Molathadu (Malayalam: അരഞ്ഞാണം Tamil:அரைஞான் கயிறு Telugu: మొలతాడు) is a thin waist ornament often worn by infants and children in southern Asia, particularly in southern India, although many adults also choose to wear it.
 Aranjanam is usually made of gold or silver but can also be a red or black cotton thread tied around the waist.
 It is believed that wearing aranjanam protects against bad spirits and brings good luck.
 In the state of Tamil Nadu, it is known as 'Araijan Kodi' and in Kerala it is called 'Aranjana Charadu'.

+It is a sacred waist thread used by Hindu men to ward off evil.
+It is mainly used in South India.
+It usually is in red or black.
+Tying the thread around the waist is an old tradition that has been practiced for thousands of years, and it is thought to be a symbol of protection from bad spirits.

 Aranjanam is worn under one's clothes and can be used to secure cloth to the waist, for example with saris.
 Additionally, it is always worn even when otherwise naked due to a Hindu belief that bathing nude offends the water god, Varuna.
 In some cases, individuals may choose to wear a loincloth instead of their aranjanam.

 Ancient Tamil people used it, mentioned in Tolkappiyam, Sangam literature describes the usage of Araijan by the words வெண்ஞான் (Venjan - made of silver) and பொன்ஞான் (Ponjan - made of gold).
 A village in Tamil Nadu was named after it called 'Venjan Kondaan' meaning one who wore Silver Araijan.

 An Aranjanam is given to babies of both genders and all religious affiliations, particularly in south India, on the 28th day after the baby's birth, as part of a ceremony called Noolukettu in Kerala and Irupathettu in Tamil Nadu which the baby is given its name, its first jewellery, eye makeup and a meal of sweet porridge.